seanoshea/FuzzyMatchingSwift/README.md

 The majority of the fuzzy matching logic included in this project is taken from Neil Fraser's [google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/)

-## Requirements

-Supports iOS9 and above.

-## Documentation

-All documentation is maintained at [Cocoadocs](http://cocoadocs.org/docsets/FuzzyMatchingSwift/)

 ## Usage

 ```swift